Mohamad-Aj/MA-Group5/README.md

 * First When downloading the files to your local pc you need to install all the libraries by using:
-![How to install the packages](/public/images/carbon.png)
+![How to install the packages](/public/images/carbon.png) *then you type (nodemon app/ node app) to run the server

 * This is the database connection:
  ![Database connection](/public/images/carbon1.png)